Biologists' fears confirmed on the lower Colorado River

 Experts say leaving more water in Lake Powell would be the best solution to ensure cool water can be released through the dam, although it's tough to do in a river under so much stress.

-Last month, the Department of the Interior notified states that depend on Colorado River water, which means the entire southwestern United States, that they must devise a way to conserve one fifth to one quarter of the river's supply in 2023, or face federal intervention.
+Last month, the Department of the Interior notified the seven western states that depend on Colorado River water that they must devise a way to conserve up to 4 million acre-feet of water in 2023 — more than Arizona and Nevada’s share combined -- or face federal intervention.
 It is unclear where that conserved supply would be stored, but Healy says he hopes Lake Powell is being considered.

 “If we want to protect some of the values for which Grand Canyon National Park was established, we need to really think about how water is stored,” Healy said.
 “That issue needs to be at the table.”